-Folks who also attended CMS-specific user groups all met at the CMS Connection to compare notes, share business cards and make sure we were on top of what was coming next in the CMS tech-business realm.
-We also planned each year, one of The CMS Connection's quarterly meetings would be held at the CMS Expo Learning & Business Conference, Coffee Group's production for web pros, held since 2008.
+Folks who also attended CMS-specific user groups all met at the CMS Connection to compare notes, share business cards and make sure we were all on top of what was coming next in the CMS tech-business realm.
+We also planned each year, one of The CMS Connection's quarterly meetings would be held at the CMS Expo Learning and Business Conference, a 3-day annual gathering for CMS pros, held since 2008 in nearby Evanston, Illinois.

-In 2010, The Coffee Group moved The CMS Connection Online, specifically for attendees of CMS Expo to connect before, during and after the event.
+In 2010, The Coffee Group moved The CMS Connection Online, specifically to provide attendees of CMS Expo a place to connect before, during and after the event.
 Over 1,300 members of The CMS Connection originally became part of the CMS Connection due to their attendance at The CMS Expo Learning and Business Conference.

 In 2011, the site added blog content, and expanded its online grouping and forum capabilities, as well as a professional directory.

 In 2013, we re-designed The CMS Connection to make the site easier to navigate, and less cluttered.
 We also streamlined its focus, zeroing in on CMS-related news and views.
 While the "community" aspects were an interesting experiment, it wasn't heavily used, as users had more than enough connectivity via LinkedIn, Twitter, Facebook and Google Plus.
-So, that social networking function of the service was halted, opting to focus all attention on providing quality, focused CMS content.
-We grew to over 1,600 articles, on 28 different CMSs.
+So, that social networking function of the service was postponed, opting to focus all attention on providing quality, focused CMS content.
+In 2013, The CMS Connection grew to over 1,600 articles, on 28 different CMSs.